 Vaginal pH and wet mount

-Because symptoms of inflammatory vaginitis overlap with those of other forms of vaginitis, testing (eg, vaginal fluid pH measurement, microscopy, whiff test) is necessary.
+Symptoms of inflammatory vaginitis overlap with other forms of vaginitis, and a general evaluation (eg, vaginal fluid pH measurement, microscopy, whiff test) should be performed.

 Inflammatory vaginitis is diagnosed if